 YOUR CONSENT IS IMPORTANT

 Personal information is used or disclosed only after obtaining your consent.
 Your consent can be express, implied or deemed.

 - Written – our credit application may contain a statement that a credit reference will be required.
 By signing the application, you are giving your express consent to a credit reference being obtained about you from a credit-reporting agency;

 - Electronic – you may be asked to electronically acknowledge that you will be bound by legal terms or agree to certain statements.
 Clicking “I Agree” is your electronic consent; and

-- Verbal – A First Calgary Financial or Chinook Financial representative asks whether you agree to us obtaining your credit bureau information.
+- Verbal – A Legacy Financial, First Calgary Financial or Chinook Financial representative asks whether you agree to us obtaining your credit bureau information.
 Saying you “Agree” is your verbal consent.

 If you do not consent to certain uses of personal information by the credit union, we may not be able to deal with you, or provide you with a particular product or service.